Letter: Vote ’yes’ on Proposition 113

 One person should equal one vote no matter where that person lives.
 The candidate who earns the most votes wins the election.
 These are both straightforward principles that apply to every single elected office in the country except for the president of the United States.
 The National Popular Vote, once enacted by enough states, will make sure those principles apply to the presidential race as well.

-It was great to see the Pilot acknowledge the view that “every voter is right to expect his or her vote to count,” but its subsequent lack of support for Proposition 113 was puzzling.
+It was great to see Steamboat Pilot & Today acknowledge the view that “every voter is right to expect his or her vote to count,” but its subsequent lack of support for Proposition 113 was puzzling.
 Instead of Proposition 113, the Pilot recommended a constitutional amendment or proportional elector representation, neither of which have any chance of happening during our lifetimes.

 First, regarding passing a constitutional amendment, what else is there to say except “good luck with that.”
 The Equal Rights Amendment has been pending since 1972 and still has not been ratified.
 It has been almost 50 years since it was introduced in Congress.
 If the requisite approvals cannot even occur for something as fundamental as equal gender rights, the chance of a successful amendment reforming the electoral college is infinitesimal, at best.
 The truth is that some people want the system to stay the same and will suggest a constitutional amendment process simply to stifle change.